Kynreuten/kynreuten.github.io/index.md

 ## I'm Chris

 Software Development is what I do to make a living and sometimes even for fun.
-Currently I'm in search of a new adventure as either a Senior Developer or an Architect.
-Let me know at christophermilesgolden@gmail.com if you think I'd be a good fit somewhere specific.
+Currently I'm a Senior Software Developer with OpenText in their Small & Medium Business area.
+I work on the AppRiver Security Product with some great folks!